Meditation, Yoga Nidra and Pranayama

 Singing bowls Nidra

-A long nidra, recorded on retreat on Heir island, with a background of resonant singing bowls.
+A half hour long nidra, recorded on retreat on Heir island, with a background of resonant singing bowls.

-Pranayama can be done before or after doing asana (physical practice of Yoga), or on it's own, whenever you feel you need.
-It's like taking a little bit of medicine.
+Pranayama can be done before or after doing asana (physical practice of Yoga), or on it's own, at any time of the day or night.